stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 Access-Control-Allow-Origin: *
 ```

 The `Access-Control-Allow-Origin: *` is necessary only if the report is opened from a file from disk.
-It is possible to be more strict with CORS if the report is hosted.
+It is possible to be more strict with CORS if the report is served with a webserver.

 When sending events to the browser, please note that the payload should look like the following: